Statement on Modern Slavery

 - raising awareness of modern slavery issues by communicating Social Value to all our staff, which explains our commitment in the fight against modern slavery, provides examples of the types of “red flags” to look out for potential cases of slavery or human trafficking and how employees should report suspicions of modern slavery

 - rolling out a fresh e-learning course to all employees and first tier supplier contacts, which covers topics such as various forms of modern slavery in which people can be held and exploited, the size of the problem and the risk to our organisation, how employees can identify the signs of slavery and human trafficking, how employees should respond if they suspect slavery or human trafficking, how suppliers can escalate potential slavery or human trafficking issues to the relevant people within their own organisation , what terms and guidance should be provided to suppliers in relation to slavery policies and controls, amongst others.

 - defining a set of key performance indicators and controls, which help to combat modern slavery and human trafficking in our organisation and supply chain.

 Further Steps to Combat Modern Slavery and Human Trafficking

 Shortly following the current financial year end, we will assess how effectively our policy has been implemented and what further steps to improve compliance across our supply chain may be necessary.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the modern slavery statement of each of Gama Aviation UK) Limited and Gama Aviation (Engineering) Limited for the financial year ending 31st December 2020, as approved by the Board of each company on 2nd September 2021
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the modern slavery statement of each of Gama Aviation (UK) Limited and Gama Aviation (Engineering) Limited for the financial year ending 31st December 2021.

 Marwan Khalek, Director